2013–14 Navy Midshipmen men's basketball team

 The 2013–14 Navy Midshipmen men's basketball team represented the United States Naval Academy during the 2013–14 NCAA Division I men's basketball season.
-The Midshipmen, led by third year head coach Ed DeChellis, played their home games at Alumni Hall and were members of the Patriot League.
+The Midshipmen, led by third-year head coach Ed DeChellis, played their home games at Alumni Hall and were members of the Patriot League.
 They finished the season 9–21, 4–14 in Patriot League play to finish in last place.
-The lost in the first round of the Patriot League tournament to Colgate.
+They lost in the first round of the Patriot League tournament to Colgate.